iscRamirezAbril/Scientific_Calculator_CSharp/README.md

 ## **_ENGLISH - INGLÉS_**
 ### ----- Description -----
-I did this proyect just for fun and practice.
+I did this project just for fun and practice.

 It´s about a Scientific Calculator that it contains all operations and functions that I consider importants in a calculator.
 It was programmed ""Object-oriented Programming" because, personally I want to practice the use of classes and objects; as well, I did the project in English.
 An apology if there are writing mistakes, im practicing!.